Wikidata/soweego/docs/pipeline.rst

 the target dumps in structured database tables.
 After that, we run the **linking process**.
-In this step, the linker itself gathers the right up to date dataset from Wikidata and tries to match it with the preiously imported data.
+In this step, the linker itself gathers the right up to date dataset from Wikidata and tries to match it with the previously imported data.
 The last step we execute is **validation**.
 Basically, it scans the linked entities available in Wikidata to perform some naive quality checks.
 Each entity approved by the validator is consequently enriched with all the assertions minable from our imported